Factbox: Names in the frame for top EU jobs

 Thorning-Schmidt, 47, has been unpopular at home where her reforms opened her to charges of “broken promises” on the left.
 She has also had to shake off the nickname “Gucci-Helle” in the Danish press for her love of designer clothes.

-ANDRUS ANSIP - The former Estonian prime minister, a centre-right liberal and a skilled political operator, is seen as a possible candidate for president of the European Council if Thorning-Schmidt fails.
+ANDRUS ANSIP - The former Estonian prime minister, a center-right liberal and a skilled political operator, is seen as a possible candidate for president of the European Council if Thorning-Schmidt fails.

 Ansip, 57, was the Baltic state’s longest serving premier, holding the post for nine years, and led his country into the euro zone in 2011 before resigning this year to keep a promise not to lead his party into the next election due in 2015.

-He was elected to the European Parliament as a member of the centre-right Estonian Reform Party in May.
+He was elected to the European Parliament as a member of the center-right Estonian Reform Party in May.

 Before becoming prime minister in 2005, he served as mayor of Estonia’s second largest city and as economy minister.
 He is seen a technocrat with a good head for figures and details who sticks to a fiscally conservative economic policy with tenacity.